 A hernia that occurs after surgery is called an incisional hernia.
-Cesarean delivery is a surgical procedure that can create a weakness in the abdominal wall.
+The C-section is a surgical procedure that can create a weakness in the abdominal wall.
 A hernia occurs when part of the intestines or stomach protrudes outward through this weakened area, creating a bulge.

-In this article, we explain how to identify a hernia after cesarean delivery.
+In this article, we explain how to identify a hernia following a C-section.
 We also cover the risk factors, treatment, and recovery.

 A slowly intensifying pain in the stomach can be a symptom of a strangulated hernia.